 Challenge No. 1

-The family prepared chicken curry, chicken with thick red sauce, spicy fried chicken and spicy sautéed vegetables.
-I though I was safe with veggie so I had it first but was surprised to find out it has a lot of spices compared to other dishes!
+I though I was safe with the veggie so I had it first but was surprised to find out it has a lot of spices compared to other dishes!
 I can’t remember how many glasses of grape juice I consumed to wash away the spiciness in my mouth.
-My lips burning and tongue painful and I'm still starving.
+My lips burning and tongue painful and I'm starving.

 Food is one of the most exciting part of traveling.
 Surprisingly, I was able to adjust easily.
 The next day everything seemed ordinary.
 Interestingly, even their dessert has spices!
 We had guava-like fruit drizzled with fine peppers.